Saturday Apr 10th, 2021, 0830-1800

 It got very cold overnight…the thermometer read 27 degrees F in the morning and my partly wet skirt was frozen stiff.
 Luckily my socks and shoes had mostly dried.
 I packed in the dark and snuck into the RV trailer to charge my phone and get good wifi.
 It wasn’t much warmer in there so I drank lots of coffee and hot water.
 Too bad you can’t combine hot pools and device charging very easily.

 Just as planned, Tinman was at the hot springs to take us to the trailhead at 0730 am.
 I still can’t get over just how wonderful people can be.
-His generosity and genuine concern for hikers is incredible.
-Along the way, we stoped at Lower Scorpion campground to check out another cliff dwelling and some rock paintings.
-Tinman gave us his own personal tour, since he’s quite familiar with the area.
+His generosity and genuine concern for hikers was incredible.
+Along the way, we stopped at Lower Scorpion campground to check out another cliff dwelling and some rock paintings.
+Tinman gave us a personal tour, since he’s quite familiar with the area.
 He dropped us off at visitors center, which was unfortunately closed due to covid… including the bathrooms.
 So I just changed into some of my semi wet clothes in the parking lot.